aarmn/llm-literacy-for-programmers-a-tool-oriented-approach/slides.md

   },
   {
     title: '13.
 Pick the model with right tools and knowledge for your use-case',
-    content: 'Different models have different strengths and capabilities.'
+    content: 'Different models have different strengths and capabilities, read benchmark results, check their vibes, and pick your model wisely: don\'t use a nuclear reactor, for hammering a nail either!
+Don\'t send a soldier to fight an army neither!'
   },
   {
     title: '14.
 Good code practices like module independence',